 What are Board Meeting Minutes?

 Board meeting minutes are the official record of the discussions, decisions, and actions taken during a board meeting.
 They serve multiple essential purposes, including legal compliance, governance, and historical reference.
-Here’s a closer look at their definition, importance, and common elements:

 Common Elements Included in Minutes: